 Professional Experience: Spark began working at Meister Electric in 1973, and is currently the President and owner of the company

-Professional Experience: Skip has worked in the insurance business since 1988, first as an agency owner for 22+ years, and most recently as an agent with Kuhl Insurance Agency in Morton, IL.
+Professional Experience: Skip has worked in the insurance business since 1988, first as an agency owner for 23 years.

 Keven Hofstetter started jail ministry in 1991 prior to the formation of Berean Prison Ministries.
 His buddy, Lloyd, asked him to help conduct Bible studies at the Peoria County jail every Thursday, which reached a peak of 6 Bible studies per evening with nearly half the total jail population in attendance.
 Keven currently serves as the volunteer Chaplain at Mason County jail.
 He also shares the Bible message monthly at both Tazewell County jail and Fulton County jail where he is accompanied by his son Daniel.
 In addition, Keven regularly conducts Bible services at the Peoria Rescue Mission.
 Keven publishes Bible verse word-search puzzle books and a Bible study entitled “Is It Time for a You Turn” to provide Bible based activities for inmates, mission residents and any others who are interested.
 Keven joined the Berean Prison Ministry Board in 2022.